Frank (film): Plot

 While walking along the beach in his hometown, aspiring songwriter Jon Burroughs witnesses a man named Lucas trying to drown himself.
 As Lucas is taken to the hospital, Jon meets Don, who explains that Lucas was the keyboardist for a band called The Soronprfbs, which Don manages.
 After mentioning that he plays keyboards, Jon is invited to perform with them that night.
 The Soronprfbs' drummer Nana, synthesizer and theremin player Clara, and guitarist Baraque are reluctant to accept Jon, but he is warmly welcomed by lead vocalist Frank, who always wears a papier-mâché mask over his head.
 Their performance abruptly ends when Clara storms offstage after being shocked by an electrical fault.

 Frank invites Jon to be part of a Soronprfbs project.
 He agrees and accompanies them to a remote cabin in Ireland, believing it will only take a few days, only to realize they are set to stay there for a whole year.
 One day, Don confesses to Jon that he feels he cannot live up to Frank's prowess.
 The next day, Don reveals they are being evicted from the cabin, but Jon offers to pay the outstanding rent using his grandfather's inheritance.
-After completing their debut album, the band finds what appears to be Frank's corpse hanging from a tree, but remove the mask and discover it is actually Don.
+After completing their debut album, the band finds what appears to be Frank's corpse hanging from a tree, but upon removing the mask, they discover it is actually Don.
 After they cremate him, Clara reveals to Jon that Don was the band's original keyboardist.

 Jon reveals that he has been secretly uploading the band's recording sessions on social media, earning them a small fan following and an invitation to perform at South by Southwest.
 Most of the band is offended by Jon's clandestine promotion of them, but Frank, excited by the prospect of a large audience, agrees to go to the festival.
 Clara confronts Jon as the latter is soaking in the hot tub, expressing contempt for his growing influence over Frank.
 The ensuing argument culminates in them having angry sex, and Clara threatens to stab him if the trip to America goes awry.